voidjj/process-view/README.md

-# README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+# This is a example of displaying system process in browser based on Ruby on Rails and Vue with ActionCable.

+Requirements

+* ruby '2.6.2'
+* node '12.16.0'

+Installation:
-* Ruby version
+*

-* System dependencies
+*

-* Configuration
+*

-* Database creation
+*

-* Database initialization
+*

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions
+*

+Todo:

+* Add more tests...

+* Fix bug connected with not receiving data on load home page

 * ...